-- Retrospective approach Under this approach the standard will be applied retrospectively to each prior reporting period presented in accordance with Ind AS 8, Accounting Policies, Changes in Accounting Estimates and Errors. - Retrospectively with cumulative effect of initially applying the standard recognized at the date of initial application (Cumulative catch - up approach)

-The effective date for adoption of Ind AS 115 is financial period beginning on or after April 1, 2018.
+- Retrospective approach Under this approach the standard will be applied retrospectively to each prior reporting period presented in accordance with Ind AS 8- Accounting Policies, Changes in Accounting Estimates and Errors - Retrospectively with cumulative effect of initially applying the standard recognized at the date of initial application (Cumulative catch up approach) The effective date for adoption of Ind AS 115 is financial periods beginning on or after April 1, 2018.

-The Company will adopt the standard on April 1, 2018 by using the cumulative catch-up transition method and accordingly, comparatives for the year ending or ended March 31, 2018 will not be retrospectively adjusted.
+The Company will adopt the standard on April 1, 2018 by using the cumulative catch-up transition method and accordingly comparatives for the year ending or ended March 31, 2018 will not be retrospectively adjusted.
 The effect on adoption of Ind AS 115 is expected to be insignificant.

-2.1 Property, plant and equipment
+2.1 PROPERTY, PLANT AND EQUIPMENT

 Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
-Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by the Management.
+Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by the management.
 The Company depreciates property, plant and equipment over their estimated useful lives using the straight-line method.
-The estimated useful lives of assets are as follows:
+The estimated useful lives of accuracy are as follows:

-Building (1) 22-25 years
+Building(1)

-Plant and machinery(1) 5 years
+22-25 years Plant and machinery(1)

-Office equipment 5 years
+5 years Office equipment

-Computer equipment(1) 3-5 years
+5 years Computer equipment(1)

-Furniture and fixtures(1) 5 years
+3-5 years Furniture and fixtures(1)

+5 years

-Vehicles (1) 5 years
+5 years

+Leasehold improvements

-Leasehold improvements Over lease term
+Over lease term

-(1) Based on technical evaluation, the Management believes that the useful lives as given above best represent the period over which the Management expects to use these assets.
-Hence, the useful lives for these assets are different from the useful lives as prescribed under Part C of Schedule II of the Companies Act 2013.